Eyewritecode/SentimentAnalysis/README.md

 <b>python sentiment analysis.py --keyword replacethiswithanysearchkeyword</b>

-The aim of this was to get tweets about a certain topic (ie: the keyword) and analyse it with TextBlob so find whether it's a negative or positive tweet and save it to a CSV file
+The aim of this was to get tweets about a certain topic (ie: the keyword) and analyse it with TextBlob inorder to find whether it's a negative or positive tweet and save it to a CSV file